Blueberry picking

 Blueberry picking near Baton Rouge and Beyond

-Blueberry picking can be a fun, delicious, and educational outing with kids.
+Blueberry and Blackberry picking can be a fun, delicious, and educational outing with kids.
 Nothing compares to picking one’s own food and seeing where our food comes from.
 In Louisiana, the picking season usually starts earlier than other parts of the country, and we’re blessed to have several options for Blueberry picking near Baton Rouge.

 Where to pick Blueberries